 - No, there are further requirements after the successful completion of SIPPA prior to being granted a full license to practice medicine in Saskatchewan; please contact the College of Physicians and Surgeons of Saskatchewan with any questions you may have regarding physician licensure in Saskatchewan.

-Due to the discontinuation of the Medical Council of Canada Qualifying Examination Part II (MCCQE2) exam, the NAC Examination (NAC OSCE) will continue to be an accepted examination to meet the current prescreen requirement of MCCQE2 or NAC OSCE.
-The required scores remain in effect.
-Detailed prescreen eligibility requirements can be found on the saskdocs website.
+Due to the discontinuation of the Medical Council of Canada Qualifying Examination Part II (MCCQE2) exam, the NAC Examination (NAC OSCE) is an accepted examination to meet the current SIPPA pre-screen eligibility requirements.

-Selection into SIPPA is a competitive process and meeting the minimum requirements, including achieving an acceptable pass standing on the NAC OSCE or MCCQE2, does not guarantee selection for the SIPPA program.
+Selection into SIPPA is a competitive process and meeting the minimum requirements, including a pass standing on the NAC OSCE or MCCQE2, does not guarantee selection for the SIPPA program.
 Details about these examinations can be found on the Medical Council of Canada’s website at www.mcc.ca.